Skip to main content

 When possible, we analyze the usage logs to expressly notify only the licenses impacted by these changes.

-The API documentation is regarded as single source of truth regarding the specifications of all routes and we strive to make sure that all behaviors match what's documented, notably with automated spec validation for all V5 routes.
+The API documentation is regarded as single source of truth regarding the specifications of all operations and we strive to make sure that all behaviors match what's documented, notably with automated spec validation for all V5 operations.

-Potential fixes made to existing routes to ensure that they match the documented specifications therefore qualify as non-breaking changes.
+Potential fixes made to existing operations to ensure that they match the documented specifications therefore qualify as non-breaking changes.

 tip